hydrusnetwork/hydrus/docs/developer_api.md

 Set some new cookies for the client.
 This makes it easier to 'copy' a login from a web browser or similar to hydrus if hydrus's login system can't handle the site yet.

 Restricted access:
 :   YES.
-Manage Cookies permission needed.
+Manage Cookies and Headers permission needed.

 Required Headers:
 :